 - As we are a lines business and not an energy business (as defined in Part 3 of the Act) we are prohibited from purchasing the energy from your generation. - You must discuss the options for the sale of the electricity to be produced by your SSDG with your retailer.
 The retailer will usually enter into a contract with you for the purchase of the electricity once the SSDG has been approved for connection to our network.
-Alternatively, you must provide evidence that you will be consuming all this energy yourself.
 You may not simply "lose" the energy in our network. - Authorization must be received from your retailer prior to connection (livening and energization) to our network. - As a generator, you are responsible for your metering installation.
 Your electricity retailer can look after this for you.
 It may arrange for a metering service provider to call and fit a second meter to measure exported energy or a single meter that measures the amount of electricity both imported and exported at your installation. - Your energy retailer may charge you for the purchase of exported electricity, metering services and data management.
 Ensure that you request a copy of its tariffs.